brianhouse/art_and_code/resources/processing_cheat_sheet.md

 - `string.splitlines()` split a string on any newline character
 - `" ".join(list)` join a list with a space (or other character) between each list item
 - `len(string)` get the number of characters in a string
+- `in` test whether a string is within another string or a list

 ### Lists
 - `[]` create an empty list
 - `list.append(item)` append an item to a list
 - `list[index]` return the item at _index_ from the list
 - `len(list)` get the length of the list
+- `in` test whether an item is within the list

 ### Random
 - `random(low, high)` generates a number greater than or equal to _low_ and less than _high_